 So far, thanks to wanting to recapture that facet of myself as part of our journey, I’ve taken online courses in astrobiology, gamification and now archaeology, and on my own, I’ve studied microbiology and a new style of painting.
 Next up is mathematical philosophy.
 I love being this person who enjoys the newness of an unfamiliar idea.
 I forgot that I loved that.

 7. We’re not bound by age or grade levels.

-Sarah is auditing the aforementioned archaeology course with me.
-We spent the day in Philadelphia talking to PhDs in chemical history at the Chemical Heritage Foundation for Sarah’s birthday.
+Ashar is auditing the aforementioned archaeology course with me.
+We spent the day in Philadelphia talking to PhDs in chemical history at the Chemical Heritage Foundation for Ashar’s birthday.
 And by the same token, we play with Legos, with blocks, with Matchbox cars.

 And all of that is OK, and good, and wonderful.
 All of us can be who we are, at 13 and 30 and 42, without trying to fit into the tiny box that is “our age.”